jillesvangurp/geogeometry/README.md

   - No runtime dependencies other than the kotlin stdlib
   - Adding more targets should 'just work' but has not been tested.

+For a few of the algorithms in this code base, I've adapted / been inspired by code from others.
+This work would not be possible without that and I try to credit any such sources in the code base.

 ## GeoGeometry class
 GeoGeometry class with lots of functions that allow you to:
 - **Calculate distance** between two coordinates using the **Haversine** or **Vicenty** algorithm